isovalent/ebpf-docs/docs/linux/program-context/__sk_buff.md

 This field indicates the type of the packet which informs "who" the packet is for.
 Possible values of this field are the `PACKET_*` values defined in `include/uapi/linux/if_packet.h`.

-* `PACKET_HOST` - indicates the packet is addresses to the MAC address of this host
+* `PACKET_HOST` - indicates the packet is addressed to the MAC address of this host
 * `PACKET_BROADCAST` - indicates the packet is addressed to a broadcast address.
 * `PACKET_MULTICAST` - indicates the packet is addressed to a multicast address.
-* `PACKET_OTHERHOST` - indicates the packet to addressed to some other host that it has been caught by a device driver in promiscuous mode
+* `PACKET_OTHERHOST` - indicates the packet is addressed to some other host but has been caught by a device driver in promiscuous mode
-* `PACKET_OUTGOING` - indicates the packet originating from the local host that is looped back to a packet socket
+* `PACKET_OUTGOING` - indicates that the packet originates from the local host and is looped back to a packet socket

 !!! note
     This is not an exhaustive list of possible values.